About Hinds County

 The next major election is scheduled for November 3, 2026, featuring U.S. House of Representatives races, potential U.S. Senate contests depending on seat cycles, and various Mississippi state legislative seats.

 Absentee voting in Mississippi is available for voters who meet specific criteria including being away from their county on election day, having a temporary or permanent disability, being 65 or older, or serving as an election worker outside their precinct.
-Absentee ballot applications must be submitted to the Hinds County Circuit Clerk's office (316 South President Street, Jackson, or 126 West Court Street, Raymond) with deadlines varying for mail ballots versus in-person absentee voting.
+Absentee ballot applications must be submitted to Hinds County Circuit Clerk's office (316 South President Street, Jackson, or 126 West Court Street, Raymond) with deadlines varying for mail ballots versus in-person absentee voting.

 Economy & Demographics

-Hinds County serves as the economic heart of Mississippi, with an economy heavily influenced by its position as home to the state capital, Jackson.
+Hinds County is the economic heart of Mississippi, with an economy heavily influenced by its position as home to the state capital, Jackson.
 Major employers include the State of Mississippi government (the largest employer with thousands of workers), University of Mississippi Medical Center (a major academic medical center and Level I trauma center), Nissan North America (with operations in nearby Canton affecting Hinds County employment), Entergy Mississippi (energy utility), Blue Cross Blue Shield of Mississippi, and various healthcare systems including St.

 - Manufacturing maintains a presence through food processing and various light industrial operations.

 Dominic Hospital and Merit Health Central.
-Key economic sectors include government administration, healthcare and social assistance, educational services (with Jackson State University, Tougaloo College, Belhaven University, and Millsaps College all located in the county), retail trade, transportation and warehousing (supported by Jackson-Medgar Wiley Evers International Airport and interstate highway access), and professional services.
+Key economic sectors include government administration, healthcare and social assistance, educational services (with Jackson State University, Tougaloo College, Belhaven University, and Millsaps College all located in Hinds County), retail trade, transportation and warehousing (supported by Jackson-Medgar Wiley Evers International Airport and interstate highway access), and professional services.
 The unemployment rate in Hinds County has historically tracked slightly above state and national averages, with recent years showing rates in the 5-7% range depending on economic conditions.

 Transparency Score

-Court Records: ✅ Online (MEC System) | Property: ✅ Free Online Search | Arrest/Jail: ✅ Online Inmate Lookup | Vital Records: ⚠️ In-Person or Mail Required | Business: ✅ Online (State Portal) | Elections: ✅ Online Resources | Overall Score: 8/10 — Hinds County provides strong digital access to property, court, and jail records, with vital records requiring traditional request methods.
+Court Records: Yes: Online (MEC System) | Property: Yes: Free Online Search | Arrest/Jail: Yes: Online Inmate Lookup | Vital Records: Limited: In-Person or Mail Required | Business: Yes: Online (State Portal) | Elections: Yes: Online Resources | Overall Score: 8/10, Hinds County provides strong digital access to property, court, and jail records, with vital records requiring traditional request methods.